ManueGE/AlamofireCoreData/README.md

 }
 ````

-If the serialization fails, you will have an instance of `InsertError` in your `.failure(error)`
+If the serialization fails, you will have an instance of `InsertError.invalisJSON` in your `.failure(error)`

-## Serializing a list of objects
+## Inserting a list of objects

 Serializing a list of object is also easy.
-If your api returns a list of `User` instances, you can insert them all in your context by doing:
+If your api returns a list of `User`, you can insert them all in your context by using `Many<User>` as the expected type:

 ````swift
 // User is a `NSManagedObject` subclass